 Users can enjoy push-button deployments of an all in one platform for their machine learning on Kubernetes efforts.
-This includes a self-contained instance powered by Minikube, Kubeflow, and Arrikto Rok for advanced data management.
+This includes a self-contained instance powered by Minikube, Kubeflow, and Arrikto Rok data management platform.

 Data scientists can continue to enjoy the same great automated workflows on AWS as they currently do on GCP and their laptop.

 - Accelerate model development and training with an integrated end-to-end all-in-one data science platform that runs in the cloud and on-premises